codeship/screencast-storyboards/rails/github/heroku/storyboard.md

 ![Build Deployment](screenshots/build-deployment.png)

-And about 2 minutes later our application is successfully deployed.
+And about 2 minutes later our application is online.

 ![Build Deployment Complete](screenshots/build-deployment-complete.png)